sass/node-sass/README.md

   data: 'body{background:blue; a{color:black;}}',
   outputStyle: 'compressed',
   outFile: '/to/my/output.css',
-  sourceMap: true, // or an absolute or relative (to outFile) path
+  sourceMap: true, // or an absolute or relative (to outFile) path,
+  sourceComments: true,
   importer: function(url, prev, done) {
     // url is the path in import as is, which LibSass encountered.
     // prev is the previously resolved path.